ProRTC/prortc_ios_samples/README.md

 <b>For More Details: See `PWMediaSession.h`</b>

 ## Contributing
-If you want to contribute in WebRTC era, share your ideas, changes and modifications to provide more benifits to developers.
+If you want to contribute in WebRTC era, share your ideas, changes and modifications to provide more benefits to developers.

 ## 🔧 Known Issues
 None at this time.